ferdinandmwal123/RunningAppKotlin/README.md

 # RunningAppKotlin

-This project was generated with [WhateverSoftware](https://blabla.com)
+This project was written in [Kotlin](https://kotlinlang.org/)

 ### Prerequisites

 What things you need to install the software and how to install them

 ```
-Give examples
+Android Studio
 ```

 # Development